Navjot Singh Sidhu resigns as Punjab Congress chief | Politics

 - India

-Navjot Singh Sidhu on Tuesday resigned as the chief of the Punjab Pradesh Congress Committee.

-In a letter to Congress president Sonia Gandhi, Sidhu, however, said he will continue to serve the party.
-Sidhu had taken over as the state party chief in July this year.

-''The collapse of a man's character stems from the compromise corner, I can never compromise on Punjab's future and the agenda for the welfare of Punjab,'' he wrote in the letter.

-''Therefore, I hereby resign as the president of the Punjab Pradesh Congress Committee.
-Will continue to serve the Congress,'' he further wrote.
+Senior leader Navjot Singh Sidhu on Tuesday resigned as the chief of the Punjab Unit of the Congress.
+"The collapse of a man's character stems from the compromise corner, I can never compromise on Punjab's future and the agenda for the welfare of Punjab.
+Therefore, I hereby resign as the President of Punjab Pradesh Congress Committee.
+Will continue to serve the Congress," Sidhu said in his letter after resigning.

-It is immediately not known what prompted Sidhu to leave the post of the Punjab Congress chief.
+Sidhu was appointed as the President of Punjab Pradesh Congress Committee (PPCC) on July 23.
+This comes just before former Punjab Chief Minister Amarinder Singh's visit to the national capital, who was visiting Delhi after he resigned on September 18.

+He has submitted his resignation to the Congress interim president Sonia Gandhi.
+The tussle in Punjab Congress escalated in August, the party's central leadership has sought to bury the hatchet by appointing Navjot Singh Sidhu as the Congress chief apparently against the desire of the Chief Minister.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)